lee-xin-jin-terence/weather-data-analysis/README.md

 > 🎓 Academic Coursework
-> Created as part of the Computer Science curriculum at Murdoch University.
+> Created as part of the Computer Science (data structures) curriculum at Murdoch University.

 # 🌤 Weather Data Analysis in C++